akhanalcs/dotnet-on-azure/README.md

 ### Trigger a function by a new message written to storage queue
 1. Create a new Azure Functions project `MunsonPickles.Functions`.
    - Pick `Queue trigger` which means "hey run it off a queue".
    - Specify connection string name.
-For eg: I chose PickleStorage.
+For eg: I chose `PickleStorageConnection`.
    - Specify queue name which is `review-images` from previous step.
 2. Specify connection strings in `local.settings.json`.
    When function runs, it needs a storage where it stores its state.
 It uses a storage account for that, so specify connection string that points to our storage account as the value of `AzureWebJobsStorage` key.
 In real prod scenario, you should have a separate storage account dedicated to your Functions.
-As for the `PickleStorageConnection`, put the same connection string.
    ```json
    {
      "IsEncrypted": false,